 Safetyline’s windows use high-quality seals.
 This ensures they prevent water penetration.
 In fact, the windows offer a Water Penetration Resistance of 800pa.
 This means they can withstand high water pressure without allowing seepage.

 The use of automated controls is also important.
-These also allow Safetyline’s louvre windows to adapt to their environment.
+These also allow Safetyline Jalouisie’s louvre windows to adapt to their environment.
 Special sensors detect the weather outside and adjust the windows.
-For example, these sensors can close the windows for you if it starts raining.
-Again, this ensures as little water as possible penetrates into the classroom.
+For example, these sensors can close the windows for you if it starts raining, ensuring that water does not penetrate the classrooms.

 The Final Word